mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-07-Quick-maps-in-R.md

 ## Exercise 3
 ### leaflet
-`Leaflet` is an extremely popular open-source javascript library for interactive web mapping, and the `leaflet` R package allows R users to create `Leaflet` maps from R.
+`Leaflet` is an extremely popular open-source javascript library for interactive web mapping, and the `leaflet` R package allows R users to create `Leaflet` maps from R. Note that `mapview` is using `Leaflet` under the hood and simplifies the mapping process.

 The simplest of leaflet maps
 ```r